astralink-technology/cp-node/README.md

 http://{{host-name}}/eyeorcas/productRegistration/getEntityProductRegistrationDetail
 ````

-### EyeOrcas Remote Management API
+### eyeOrcas Remote Management API
-eyeOrcas Remote Manage APIs are customized APIs for eyeOrcas Remote management Web App.
+eyeOrcas Remote Manage--- APIs are customized APIs for eyeOrcas Remote management Web App.
 All of the APIs are secured for administration level access

 ---

-### EyeOrcas un-versioned (APIs Under Review)
+### eyeOrcas un-versioned (APIs Under Review)
 These eyeOrcas APIs are currently legacy APIs and will require review.

 #### Device